 - US Online Casinos

 Today was the day by which Michigan Rep. Brandt Iden expected to get his online gambling and sports betting bill approved by the state’s House of Representatives.

-Two weeks ago, Iden told Online Poker Report that he believed a vote was imminent in Michigan.
+Two weeks ago, Iden told Online Poker Report that he believed a vote was imminent for the Michigan online casino bill.
 After changes he made to H 4926 — you can see the draft here — in an effort to end opposition from the state’s tribal gaming interests, he thought there was support in the House to move the bill.

 This turned out not to be the case.
 It’s rarely that easy when it comes to internet gambling legislation.